 - Step 1: in a large bowl, cream together the butter and sugars for about 3 minutes until pale in color.

 - Step 2: add in the whole egg, egg yolk, and vanilla extract and beat to combine.

 - Step 3: in a separate bowl, combine all the dry ingredients and just using a fork mix them together.

 - Step 4: add the dry into the wet in about 3 increments, and mix to combine after each time.

-- Step 5: in a small bowl, combine the ¼ cup sugar and 1 tsp cinnamon.
-Roll the dough into 2 tbsp sized balls, and roll through the cinnamon sugar mixture.
+- Step 5: in a small bowl, combine the ¼ cup sugar and 1 teaspoon cinnamon.
+Roll the dough into 2 tablespoon sized balls, and roll through the cinnamon sugar mixture.
 Place onto a baking sheet lined with parchment paper, and put in the fridge for at least 1 hour, up to overnight.